The Ultimate Guide to Food Intolerance TestingMay 25, 2017

 - Stack 1 of each zucchini, yellow squash, tomato, and eggplant.
 Place into the pan around the edge and keep the pattern going until the pan is filled and looks like the photo. *In the photo I stacked it so it was standing up.
 You can stack it so it lays down flat (like in the movie).

-- In a small bowl mix the remaining 3 tbs of avocado oil, remaining basil, and salt and pepper to taste.
+- Top the ratatouille with basil, salt and pepper to taste.

 - Cover with foil.